BugelNiels/bugelniels/README.md

 ### Hi there 👋

 My name is Niels and I am a computing scientist, book enjoyer, and experienced Google Search user.
-As far as CS is concerned, my interests lie primarily in the field of Computer Graphics and 3D Rendering.
+As far as CS is concerned, my interests lie primarily in the field of Computer Graphics, 3D Rendering, Image-Processing and High-Performance Computing.
 I am also an avid user of Blender, which I first picked up around 10 years ago.
 Since then, I've always been fascinated with generating realistic renders.
 If you are curious, check out my Artstation below.
 Whenever my free time allows, I try and post some renders there.